Drone3D-Team/Drone3D/README.md

 ### Launch a mission
 TODO add screen itieneraryShow and weather

 To be able to launch a mission you'll need to be connected to a drone or a simulation and to have a mission ready.
 You can either create a new mission or select one in the saved ones.
 You have the possibility to check the weather at the location of the mission.
 You'll get an alert if the weather is considered not good enough to fly your drone.
 You simply have to click on the drone icon button to launch your mission.
-You'll have a loading screen during which the drone will take off and recieve the mission.
+You'll have a loading screen during which the drone will take off and receive the mission.

 TODO add screen loading and missionInProgress